bytebase/bytebase.com/content/changelog/bytebase-2-5-0.md

 - Bytebase [Crossed 1 Million Downloads](/blog/one-million-downloads/) 🎉 , while our goal stays the same as when we started the project!
 - [A case study](/blog/ev-manufacturer-case-study/) demonstrating how Bytebase helps a single DBA to work with over 1000 developers to adopt Database DevOps in an EV Manufacturer.
 - SQL AI tools can significantly boost your productivity when working with databases.
 Here are the [top 5 SQL AI tools](/blog/top-sql-ai-tools/) on the market.

-## 📕 Installation and Upgrade

-Follow [Installation](/docs/get-started/install/overview).
-If you are upgrading from a previous version, restart after obtaining the latest release binary.